 A person with high or low uric acid levels may not always have symptoms.
 Symptoms may not appear until a person has had levels outside the normal range for a long period, which can cause health problems.

-Symptoms of gout, which is linked to high uric acid levels, include:
+Symptoms of gout, which high uric acid levels can cause, include:

 - painful or swollen joints